 Why you should go back to smaller-sized teams when the org grows

-Small size = very fast development.
-Able to have total mental model of the code we’re working on.
+- Small size = very fast development.
+The team is able to have total mental model of the code they’re working on.
 Nobody is able to be left out or lag behind in understanding.

-But there are some adaptation to do to make it work:
+Still some adaptation to do to make it work

-Need to change the role of management: each manager now had multiple three-person teams reporting to them and had a larger number of direct reports.
-Managers were no longer responsible for directly managing projects.
+- Need to change the role of management: each manager now has multiple three-person teams reporting to them and has a larger number of direct reports.
+Managers might be no longer responsible for directly managing projects.

-However, note that there can be some dangers to pay attention to:
+But there can be some dangers to pay attention to

 - Technical ownership might be less stable.
 You’d love to say that every three-person team fully owns small systems that are fully decoupled from those of other teams, there will be plenty of shared systems.
 Though sharing systems may create a diminished sense of ownership, the narrower and deeper mandates of the three-person teams hugely increased the sense of ownership that the author’s engineers felt.

 - Engineers were less connected to each other’s work.
 The author’s engineers started to report that they wanted to know more about what their colleagues were working on.

 - More work for product managers and designers.
 Each team might also hav an associated product manager and a designer, who might have to juggle more teams.
 The product management team might need to be well-staffed to be able to handle the larger number of teams.